awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 **Other API Operations that Support Tagging**

-+  [PUT Object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) – You can specify tags when you create objects\.
++  [PUT Object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) and [Initiate Multipart Upload](http://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadInitiate.html)– You can specify tags when you create objects\.
 You specify tags using the `x-amz-tagging` request header\.